goutern/imagedeblur/README.md

 In our runs we changed the machine learning scripts to output to custom fram directorys for our measument scripts to read.
 For example the for GAN we output to gan_frames.

-Once you have sperated the video frames and generated the required deblured frames we can use the measument sscripts to compare the results.
+Once you have sperated the video frames and generated the required deblured frames we can use the measument scripts to compare the results.

 ## Scripts

 There are three measuments scripts though after expirimentation we found only two of these methods to be useful.
-The traditional PSNR and SSIM do not work for this case because we do not have an unblured base line.
+The traditional PSNR and SSIM do not work for this case because we do not have unblured baseline data to reference as a ground truth.
-We instead use two no reference image measurment techiques BRISQUE and NIQE.
+We instead use two no-reference "blind" image measurment techiques BRISQUE and NIQE.

 To measure using BRISQUE adjust [brisque.ipynb](https://github.com/goutern/imagedeblur/blob/main/brisque.ipynb "brisque.ipynb") to reference your deblured images.
-Please note if ytou have a lot of images this may take a long time and use a lot of memory.
+Please note if you have a lot of images this may take a long time and use a lot of memory.

 To measure using NIQE adjust [deblur_metrics.ipynb](https://github.com/goutern/imagedeblur/blob/main/deblur_metrics.ipynb "deblur_metrics.ipynb") to reference your deblured images.
-Please note if ytou have a lot of images this may take a long time and use a lot of memory.
+Please note if you have a lot of images this may take a long time and use a lot of memory.